AshV/AshV.github.IO/Create-Your-Own-XrmToolBox-Plugins-Dynamics-365/ReadMe.md

 ### Understanding the Framework

 Here in this sample we will me making WhoAmIRequest and will be showing response to user.
 Before that you should have a look at GetAccounts() that how it is written.
+We need to understand 2 main methods while getting started one is **WorkAsync(WorkAsyncInfo info)** and other is **ExecuteMethod(Action action)**.

 In XrmToolBox plugins all requests to server should be made **asynchronously** but here is a twist, we won't be using async & await, instead **WorkAsync(WorkAsyncInfo info)** is provided in **XrmToolBox.Extensibility** namespace, Let's look into **WorkAsyncInfo** class of framework which is main class to execute code of any plugin.